-Mia’s Italian Kitchen: choose from a variety of brick oven pizzas, housemade pasta, and family-recipe inspired items, including items with a twist such as a breakfast spaghetti and brunch pizza.
+Mia’s Italian Kitchen: choose from a variety of brick oven pizzas, housemade pasta, and family-recipe-inspired items, including items with a twist such as breakfast spaghetti and brunch pizza.
 You can find it at 100 King Street in Alexandria.

 Caphe Banh Mi: get your pho fix at this Vietnamese restaurant that serves classics like banh mi sandwiches and pho bowls.
 You can find it at 407 Cameron Street in Alexandria.

 Hen Quarter: a cafe with classic Southern comfort food like chicken and waffles, hushpuppies, seafood, and collard greens.
 You can find it at 801 King Street in Alexandria.

 Captain Gregory’s: this hip speakeasy with delicious bar food and mixed drinks is only accessible through a secret door in Elizabeth’s Counter, a tasty donut place with many vegan options.
 You can find it at 804 N. Henry Street in Alexandria.

 Nicecream: using local milk and fresh ingredients, your ice cream is made to order and frozen on the spot using liquid nitrogen.
 You can find it at 726 King Street in Alexandria.

 Alexandria is a very historical city in Virginia and one you should definitely add to your Northern Virginia itinerary.
 There are many amazing things to do in Alexandria for history lovers and nature lovers.
 But, it is also a great break from Washington DC if you have a trip planned there.